Netigate Design Editor

 The concept of the Netigate Design Editor is a click-and-edit application.
 It means you click on the element in the template you want to edit and then make the desired changes.
 All changes will be visible instantly on the screen.

 Here you can add general settings for your template and flip between predefined test questions to see how your template looks with different question mechanisms.
-You can minimise/maximise the editor to get a better overall look and watch how the template looks in a mobile device in the mobile view.
-When a template is saved it will be selectable for surveys in the account.
-If you would like to clear all editing since the last time you saved click the “Clear“-button in the upper right-hand corner.
+You can also minimise/maximise the editor to get a clearer sense of how the template will look on a mobile device in the mobile view.
+When a template is saved, it will be selectable for surveys in the account.
+If you would like to clear all editing since the last time you saved, click the “Clear” button in the upper right-hand corner of the screen.

 How to edit texts?